hashbang/book/2-Security/3-encryption-symmetric.md

 AES.key_size = 32
 AES.block_size = 32

+# This is your initialization vector.
+You can share this with the recipient
+# over plaintext as it does not contain any secure information.
+iv = os.urandom(AES.block_size)

-iv = os.urandom(16)  # This is important, must be kept per-interaction encrypt_aes = AES.new(key, AES.MODE_CBC, iv)
+encrypt_aes = AES.new(key, AES.MODE_CBC, iv)
 decrypt_aes = AES.new(key, AES.MODE_CBC, iv)
 message = pad_message(b'Hello World!', AES.block_size)